MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 # Handling errors

-When calling the server many things can go wrong, perhaps our network may drop out or the server is gonna go offline and so one, as a good developer u need to anticipate such problems and handle error properly.
+When calling the server many things can go wrong, perhaps our network may drop out or the server is gonna go offline and so on, as a good developer u need to anticipate such problems and handle error properly.

 In JS all promisses have a method called **catch** that we can use for catching errors, we give it a callback function so it gets executed if something goes wrong while fetching the data, this function should take an error object, you can log that on the console, you can simulate an error by changing the url so you can see the error object.